Acala, Finoa, Nodle.io and Stake Technologies Selected for the Xcelerator Program

 By: Dan Reecer

 The Berkeley Blockchain Xcelerator has announced its third cohort of startups, including four projects from the Polkadot ecosystem.
-Acala, Finoa, Nodle.io and Stake Technologies will join the 14 other startups in the spring 2020 program, selected from more than 140 applicants to the Xcelerator.
+Acala, Finoa, Nodle (Nodle.io) and Stake Technologies will join the 14 other startups in the spring 2020 program, selected from more than 140 applicants to the Xcelerator.

-Berkeley’s Blockchain Xcelerator is a joint venture among the Sutardja Center for Entrepreneurship & Technology, the Berkeley Haas School of Business and the Blockchain at Berkeley student group.
+This Xcelerator for learning blockchain at Berkeley is a joint venture among the Sutardja Center for Entrepreneurship & Technology, the Berkeley Haas School of Business and the Blockchain at Berkeley student group.
 The program is designed to propel top blockchain entrepreneurs and scholars in the ecosystem; teams receive support from Berkeley mentors, researchers, faculty and venture capital firms and students.

 Built using the Substrate framework and launching as a Polkadot and Kusama parachain, Acala is a dual-protocol network that combines a collateralized stablecoin protocol Honzon and staking liquidity protocol Homa.
 The system will create a sound, stable currency for low cost, borderless value transfer for all chains in the network; enable business lending with predictable risk; and serve as a building block for more open finance services.
 Watch Acala’s recent webinar on Polkadot’s Crowdcast.

 Finoa offers digital asset custody and asset-servicing solutions for institutional investors, corporations and high-net-worth individuals.
 Finoa recently announced they will add Polkadot’s DOT tokens to their list of supported assets.
 The team is based in Berlin, Germany and is granted a preliminary crypto custody license approval as qualified custodian (§64y KWG) by German Federal Financial Supervisory Authority (BaFin).